ParaFEM/ParaFEM/trunk/parafem/examples/mg2d/4th_ed/p121/ed4/readme.txt

 SIZE "GPU"

-The file ed4-gpu-c3d20.mg is the largest test problem that will fit in memory on a GPU with 3GB on board RAM.
+The files ed4-gpu1-c3d20.mg and so on have been generated to try on GPUs, maximizing usage of different on board RAM memory sizes.

-This is estimated by multiplying the number of elements (45x45x45 = 91,125) by the storage required per element (60x60 + 2x60 = 3720) by the number of bytes required for each double precision real number (8).
+Memory is estimated by multiplying elements (45x45x45 = 91,125) by the storage required per element (60x60 + 2x60 = 3720) by the number of bytes
+required for each double precision real number (8).

-This gives 91,125 x 3720 x 8 = 2.7GB
+This gives 91,125 x 3720 x 8 = 2.7GB for ed4-gpu4-c3d20.mg

 AUTHOR